September 30, Reading 1 – 1 Kings 22

 “And as soon as Ahab heard that Naboth was dead, Ahab arose to go down to the vineyard of Naboth the Jezreelite, to take possession of it.”

-It is a sad thing that Ahab through Jezebel’s murderous manipulation took Naboth’s inheritance.
+It is a sad thing that Ahab took Naboth’s inheritance through Jezebel’s murderous manipulation.

 Naboth had a strong conviction in his inheritance, the vineyard.

-So if we are part of the true vine, what is the inheritance?
+So if we are part of the vine, the true vine, what of our inheritance?

-In 1 Peter 1 we read that through Jesus’ resurrection we are born again,
+In 1 Peter 1 we read that through Jesus’ resurrection from the dead we are born again …

 “… To an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you,”